cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 ## Setting GHC version

 But which version of GHC are we using?
-One way would be to search for "base" and backtrack to the version of GHC from that.
+One way would be to search for `"base"` (with the quotes) and backtrack to the version of GHC from that
+(GHC [release notes](https://downloads.haskell.org/~ghc/master/users-guide/8.6.1-notes.html#included-libraries) show included library versions).

-My favorite way is via `nix repl`, made easier by the fact that we extracted our pinning function to its own file.
-Since "haskellPackages" is an alias for "haskell.packages.<default-ghc-version>", we can do the following:
+Instead, my favorite way is via `nix repl`, made easier by the fact that we extracted our pinning function to its own file.
+Since `haskellPackages` is an alias for `haskell.packages.<default-ghc-version>`, we can do the following:

 ```bash